-The Region Education Officer Area Instruction Officer reserves the right to disapprove trips when, in the judgment of the Region Education Officer, circumstances may jeopardize the safety of students and chaperones.
+The Area Instruction Officer AIO or designee reserves the right to disapprove trips when, in the judgment of the Region Education Officer AIO or designee, circumstances may jeopardize the safety of students and chaperones.

 II.
 NON-EDUCATIONAL TRAVEL

 Non-educational trips include but are not limited to trips to amusement parks and/or recreational facilities.
 Non-educational trips will not be approved when travel is scheduled during school days while school is in session.
 Non-educational trips may be approved for after-school hours.
 Non-educational overnight trips will not be approved under any circumstances.
 No Discretionary Funds are to be used for non-educational trips, and these trips must conform to appropriate guidelines in Section I.